cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 # Security Considerations {#sec}

-This section discusses the cryptographic security of our protocol, along with some suggestions and trade-offs that arise from the implementation of the OPRF variants in this document.
+This section discusses the security of the protocols defined in this specification, along with some suggestions and trade-offs that arise from the implementation of the protocol variants in this document.
 Note that the syntax of the POPRF variant is different from that of the OPRF and VOPRF variants since it admits an additional public input, but the same security considerations apply.